MichaelJEvan/GForce_2/README.md

 Installer file Intel Mac/M1Mac: GF2IntelMac.dmg

+Note: There is currently a problem with the .dmg for M1 Macs so try the Intel Mac version.
+It should run under Rosetta automatically.

 Installer file Windows 7 thru 10, Windows 11 has not been tested yet: GForce_2_Windows_Installer.exe

 NOTE: Compiling and conversion instructions below are for programmers only that wish to tinker.
 You don't need to do any of that to install.